 Probiotics and prebiotics will not be as effective in prevent the bloating associated with Christmas if you have a lot of sugar in your system.
 Bloating is created by excessive sugar and alcohol consumption and the simple answer is that it won’t go until you stop the sugar train.

 If like me you crack open your first box of Quality Street in October or have been eating mince pies since early November, your brain is very receptive and eagerly awaiting its next sugar rush.
 You are quickly on a sugar binge!
-Be kind to yourself, understand that it is your biology and chemistry that craves the sugar food and you do not have to avoid all sugar, but in corporate it with other foods.
-Where possible try to avoid starting the Christmas festivities before Christmas begins and try to make a few swaps across the period such as protein in your breakfast and swapping crisps for nuts so you can still enjoying sugary treats too whilst limiting the impact of the sugar train!
+Be kind to yourself, understand that it is your biology and chemistry that craves the sugar food and you do not have to avoid all sugar, but incorporate it with other foods.
+Where possible try to avoid starting the Christmas festivities before Christmas begins and try to make a few swaps across the period such as protein in your breakfast and swapping crisps for nuts so you can still enjoy sugary treats too whilst limiting the impact of the sugar train!

 Delay your Christmas

 Sugar like alcohol is a drug.
-Sugar passes the blood brain barrier in the brain and hits the ‘feel good’ receptors in the same way that A class drug does.
+Sugar passes the blood-brain barrier in the brain and hits the ‘feel good’ receptors in the same way that A class drug does.
 Sugar included starchy carbs like mince pies, Christmas cakes, yule log, biscuits.
 Your brain and your body absolutely adore simple processed sugars like that and once you start there is no going back.
 Your body and mind will scream for more.
 And that is exactly what the festive season is all about, so go with it.
 Trying to stop yourself once you have started is very difficult once everyone else around you is in full swing.
-For a healthy attitude towards Christmas period be kind to yourself, understand that it is your biology and chemistry that craves the sugar food.
+For a healthy attitude towards the Christmas period be kind to yourself, understand that it is your biology and chemistry that craves the sugar food.

 Simply consider delaying the start for as long as possible